Professor Walter Moberly

 The overall concern in my scholarly work is the responsible understanding and use of the Bible in the life, thought, and spirituality of Christian faith today.
 Although I wish to read and respect the biblical texts as ancient texts I wish also to articulate the dynamics of their enduring significance as Scripture.
 Thus, although my primary scholarly specialism is the Old Testament, I seek to overcome conventional scholarly divisions between Old Testament, New Testament, historical theology, systematic theology, ethics and spirituality, and to articulate a frame of reference for understanding the Bible that includes, but is much broader than, that of ancient history.

-Two recent books, The Bible, Theology, and Faith: A Study of Abraham and Jesus (2000) and Prophecy and Discernment (2006), have both been published in the Cambridge Studies in Christian Doctrine series - as a way of symbolizing the concern to contextualize the specifics of biblical exegesis within a broader theological frame of reference.
+Two of my books, The Bible, Theology, and Faith: A Study of Abraham and Jesus (2000) and Prophecy and Discernment (2006), have been published in the Cambridge Studies in Christian Doctrine series - as a way of symbolizing the concern to contextualize the specifics of biblical exegesis within a broader theological frame of reference.
 Each book offers detailed interpretation of selected texts of Old and New Testaments in relation to their enduring significance today.
-The first book offers an in-principle account of the why and how of situating biblical interpretation within Christian theology.
+The first book offers an in-principle account of the why and how of situating biblical interpretation within Christian thought and practice.
 The second book looks at an enduring critical problem: When people claim to speak for God, are there criteria for knowing when to credit, or not credit, the claim?
-Together they seek to show in both theory and practice how the Bible might appropriately be used to form contemporary thought and life.
+Together they seek to show in both theory and practice how the Bible might appropriately be used to inform contemporary thought and life.
 Since then, I have been working specifically on the interpretation of the Old Testament/Hebrew Bible.
 The Theology of the Book of Genesis (2009), explores how best to relate the biblical text to enduring existential issues.
-My most recent book, Old Testament Theology: Reading the Hebrew Bible as Christian Scripture (2013) seeks to model my approach with selected passages from across the biblical canon.
+Both my Old Testament Theology: Reading the Hebrew Bible as Christian Scripture (2013) and the published version of my Hulsean Lectures, The God of the Old Testament: Encountering the Divine in Christian Scripture (2020) seek to model my approach with selected passages from across the biblical canon.
+My The Bible in a Disenchanted Age: The Enduring Possibility of Christian Faith (2018) sets out a way of understanding biblical authority and interpretation as a whole.

 I have a steady stream of research students, all interested in the general area of theological interpretation of the Bible as Scripture.
-Current students are studying topics such as: Genesis 1 and creatio ex nihilo, the role of the unchosen in the Old Testament, the Genesis flood narrative, a reading of the Balaam narrative, the interpretation of 1 Kings 13, the interpretation of the 'fall of Lucifer' in Isaiah 14, prophetic authority in Jeremiah.
+Current students are studying topics such as: Rejection as a corollary of election, the Genesis flood narrative, the hiddenness of God (Isa.
+45:15), the Book of Judges as Christian Scripture, Proverbs 30 as Christian Scripture.

 The revised and published dissertations of former doctoral students include:

-I teach two modules in which my research interests are at the forefront: level three "Biblical Theology", which seeks to exemplify theological interpretation in relation to selected texts and topics - wisdom & theology, the nature of God and of religious language, moral and spiritual discernment; and level four "The Bible and Hermeneutics", which seeks to map modern and postmodern approaches to biblical interpretation and to explore what contemporary interpretation that takes seriously the Bible as an authoritative religious text might involve.
-I also teach a level two module "Hebrew Prose Texts", which is for students in their second year of Hebrew study to consolidate and develop their knowledge of Hebrew via close reading of Genesis 1-9 and Deuteronomy 5-10; and I co-teach an "Introduction to Biblical Studies" at level one, in which I try to make the Old Testament and its interpretative debates accessible and engaging.
+I teach two modules in which my research interests are at the forefront: level three "Biblical Theology", which seeks to exemplify theological interpretation in relation to selected texts and topics - wisdom & theology, the nature of God and of religious language, moral and spiritual discernment; and level four (MA) "The Bible and Hermeneutics", which seeks to map modern and postmodern approaches to biblical interpretation and to explore what contemporary interpretation that takes seriously the Bible as an authoritative religious text might involve.
+I also teach a level two module "Hebrew Prose Texts", which is for students in their second year of Hebrew study to consolidate and develop their knowledge of Hebrew via close reading of Genesis 1-9 and Deuteronomy 5-10.

 - Biblical hermeneutics